StyraInc/opa-java/docs/site/docs/maintenance/change-speakeasy.md

 The script [`scripts/fix-build-gradle.sh`](https://github.com/StyraInc/opa-java/blob/main/scripts/fix-build-gradle.sh) performs the necessary modifications to `build.gradle` and `settings.gradle`.
 These changes include:

-* The `plugins { ... }` block is replaced with the one in [`scripts/build-plugins.gradle`](https://github.com/StyraInc/opa-java/blob/main/scripts/build-plugins.gradle).
-* The file [`scripts/build-footer.gradle`](https://github.com/StyraInc/opa-java/blob/main/scripts/build-footer.gradle) is appended to the end of `build.gradle`; the string `=== build-footer ===` is used as a sigil to ensure this operation is idempotent.
 * The root project name in `settings.gradle` is changed from `openapi` to `opa`.
 * The group and artifact IDs in `build.gradle` used for release publishing are changed from `com.styra.opa` and `openapi` to `com.styra` and `opa` respectively.
 * `./gradlew fixGradleLint` to prevent the Gradle linter from complaining later about any unused dependencies added.

 `post-generate-hook.sh`, and everything it calls, is designed to be idempotent, so you may run it as many times as you wish without any adverse effects.
-At time of writing, there is a known bug where an extra newline is added after the closing `}` of the `plugins` block, but that does not impact how Gradle interprets the file.

 As a safety feature for the potentially messy process of changing the group and artifact IDs, the `fix-build-gradle.sh` script will also attempt to lint for suspicious strings that may indicate an incorrectly rewritten group or artifact ID.
 In this situation, it will print the warning `WARNING: possible incorrect group/artifact ID rewrite`.
 If this occurs, `fix-build-gradle.sh` needs manual intervention to update it, as the Speakeasy generation of `build.gradle` has presumably changed.